bakatz/rust-map-deleter/README.md

 ```
 If you don't know the port, it's probably `21`.

-6. Download the latest release from here: https://github.com/bakatz/rust-server-map-deleter/releases/tag/v1.0.0 (select the lambda-handler.zip file).
-Alternatively, on your local machine, run ./build.sh which will then output a lambda-handler.zip file
+6. Go to the latest releaseS: https://github.com/bakatz/rust-server-map-deleter/releases and download the lambda-handler.zip file.
+Alternatively, on your local machine, run ./build.sh which will then output a lambda-handler.zip file.
 7. Back in AWS lambda, upload the zip file from the above step
 8. To test and make sure everything is working, use the Test menu in the AWS Lambda Console to send a test event to the lambda function.
 It should report back "success."
 You can also just wait until the scheduled time that you configured as a cron expression and the function will automatically execute.